 electric bulk hot water conversion factor means the conversion factor used by retailers to bill electric bulk hot water customers.
 The electric bulk hot water conversion factor will have a maximum value of 89kWh per kilolitre.
 Where customers are currently billed using a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor for the site is assessed, retailers must bill customers using the lower electric bulk hot water conversion factor;

-Electricity Customer Transfer Code means the code of practice of that name made by the Commission under Part 6 of the Essential Services Commission Act 2001 (Vic);

-Electricity Distribution Code means the code of practice of that name made by the Commission under Part 6 of the Essential Services Commission Act 2001 (Vic);
+Electricity Distribution Code of Practice means the code of practice of that name made by the Commission under Part 6 of the Essential Services Commission Act 2001 (Vic);

 Electricity Industry Act means the Electricity Industry Act 2000 (Vic);

-Electricity Metering Code means the code of practice of that name made by the Commission under Part 6 of the Essential Services Commission Act 2001 (Vic);

 electronic communication means a communication of information in the form of data, text or images by means of guided or unguided electromagnetic energy, or both;

 electronic message has the meaning given by section 5 of the Spam Act 2003 (Cth);